pdpy-org/pdpy/docs/source/examples/holamundo.rst

 We will briefly go through these classes in this example.
-To find out more about these classes, you can go to :class:`pdpy.classes.pdpy.PdPy`, :class:`pdpy.classes.obj.Obj`, and :class:`pdpy.classes.message.Msg`.
+To find out more about these classes, you can go to :class:`pdpy.PdPy`, :class:`pdpy.Obj`, and :class:`pdpy.Msg`.

 A PdPy patch